elys-network/cosmovisor/README.md

 # cosmovisor
-Coamovisor clone repository to provide validators with the tools needed to set up cosmovisor for Elys Network
+Cosmovisor clone repository to provide validators with the tools needed to set up cosmovisor for Elys Network